A Squadron of Tempests

 Did Oxford really count himself the 17th Earl?
 No he didn’t.
 A whole series of books on number theory were cancelled when it was shown that he didn’t’

 Crucially, most fail to calculate before embarking on their researches whether success in validating their claims would actually provide the circumstantial evidence they are looking for.
 Discovering Romeo’s sycamore turned out not to prove the author was in Verona.
-Amazingly complex numerological theories around the hidden appearance of 17 in the text (Oxford being the 17th Earl) failed to weld the canon author to nature’s favourite prime.
+An Oxfraud visitor then proved the tree they identified as Romeo’s wasn’t a sycamore.
+Amazingly complex numerological theories around the hidden appearance of 17 in the text (Oxford being the 17th Earl) attempted to weld the canon author to nature’s favourite prime.
 Doubter researchers repeatedly fail to test the assumptions on which their searches are based, guaranteeing a null result from the outset.
 Did Oxford really count himself the 17th Earl?
 No he didn’t.
 Would it make any difference to his claim one way or the other, no it would not.
 Before his lineage was sorted out mistakes made in the twelfth century were not corrected until 20 years after he died, he would have been counted 16th.